Dor-sketch/ASLR-StackSecDemos/README.md

 # Security Demonstrations

-This repository contains demonstrations of various security concepts, emphasizing on Address Space Layout Randomization (ASLR) and stack overflow vulnerabilities.
+This repository contains demonstrations of various security concepts, emphasizing Address Space Layout Randomization (ASLR), stack overflow, and virtual pointer (`vptr`) vulnerabilities.

 ## 1. ASLR Demonstration

 ### Overview

 ASLR is a computer security technique that randomizes the memory addresses used by processes, making it harder for an attacker to predict the location of specific functions or buffers they might target.

 ### Features